Lt-Lowlander/New_Faker_Locale/README.md

 # New_Faker_Locale
-During our bootcamp cohort one of our classmates had particularly memorable quotes.
+During our bootcamp cohort, one of our classmates had particularly memorable quotes.
 I turned them into a faker locale for unit testing, or placeholder seed info.

 For use with the Faker ruby gem.